microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 These different classifier types are not mutually exclusive to each other.
 You can and in fact we encourage you to try out combinations of different types of classifiers.
 For example, you can use a sensitive information type (SIT) for PII together with named entity recognition for person's names in a policy trying to detect large amounts of identity information in a table, or you can use trainable classifiers together with a custom SIT to detect invoices above a certain amount.
 You can also use EDM as an exclusion to a rule based on a regular SIT to avoid identifying employee PII as potential customer PII, etc.

 Pick your scope
-•	Option 1: ALL – SharePoint sites, OneDrive accounts and Email users
+* Option 1: ALL – SharePoint sites, OneDrive accounts and Email users
-•	Option 2: Subset of sites or accounts – can use PowerShell for longer lists
+* Option 2: Subset of sites or accounts – can use PowerShell for longer lists
-•	Roadmap: We are working to support OneDrive groups Select a label to use for auto-labeling
+* *Roadmap*: We are working to support OneDrive groups Select a label to use for auto-labeling
--	This label will not go into effect until you turn on your policy from simulation mode.
+* This label will not go into effect until you turn on your policy from simulation mode.
--	You can always simulate the policy.
+* You can always simulate the policy.
 Check the matches, and then go back and edit the label used for the policy.
--	The protections of the label you select will then apply to every document automatically labeled.
+* The protections of the label you select will then apply to every document automatically labeled.

 ## Step 5: Simulate
 After 12 hours, you can analyze the results of our auto-labeling simulation.
 You will be shown files and emails that match your auto-labeling policy configurations that would be labeled if your policy was turned on.
 Review these matches to make sure they match with what you are expecting.